3 Min ReadMarch 25, 2024

 In the retail automotive industry, the most crucial tool is one dealers know well and that’s the Customer Relationship Management (CRM) system.
 The CRM is the single most important solution a dealership has for effective customer engagement because it incorporates information unique to each individual.
 When it comes to email marketing that drives results, automotive CRM software is at the center of it all, housing all customer data and informing how, when and why to communicate with customers.

-Target Emails to Boost Results
+Target Emails To Boost Results

 The first step to leveraging all that data in your CRM for effective email marketing is to create targeted lists.
 Use the information in your CRM to segment customers into marketing lists that pertain to unique characteristics, like where they are in the buying process, if they’re coming up on lease end, etc.